cindy-fang/cindy-fang/README.md

 ### Welcome to my GitHub 👋

 Hi!
-My name is Cindy Fang and I'm a CS new grad from Toronto Metropolitan University.
+My name is Cindy Fang and I'm a CS new grad from Toronto Metropolitan University working in fintech!

 <!--
 **cindy-fang/cindy-fang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.